Azure/azure-quickstart-templates/101-sqlmi-new-vnet/README.md

 ## Deployment steps

-You can click the "deploy to Azure" button at the beginning of this document or follow the instructions for command line deployment using the scripts in the root of this repo, and populate following parameters:
+You can click the "Deploy to Azure" button at the beginning of this document or follow the instructions for command line deployment using the scripts in the root of this repo, and populate following parameters:
  - Name of the Managed Instance that will be create including Managed Instance admin name and password
  - Name of the Azure Virtual Network that will be created and configured, including the address range that will be associated to this VNet.
 Default address range is 10.0.0.0/16 but you could change it to fit your needs.
  - Name of the subnet where Managed Instance will be created.
 The name will be _ManagedInstance_, if you don't want to change it.
 Default address range is 10.0.0.0/24 but you could change it to fit your needs.